-Cathodoluminescence (CL) microscopy can be performed in the scanning (SEM) or transmission electron microscope (TEM) and—as with other forms of microscopy—the requirements for sample preparation vary significantly.
-Experiments in the SEM allow analysis for a broader range of sample types, including bulk specimens, 6” wafers, packaged devices, thin geological sections, epoxy mounts, and nanoparticles dispersed on a supportive substrate.
-Whereas, the TEM requires specimens to be thinned to electron transparency to attain a potentially higher spatial resolution.
+Cathodoluminescence (CL) microscopy can be performed in the scanning (SEM) or transmission electron microscope (TEM), and—as with other forms of microscopy—the requirements for sample preparation vary significantly.
+Experiments in the SEM allow analysis for a broader range of sample types, including bulk specimens, 6" wafers, packaged devices, thin geological sections, epoxy mounts, and nanoparticles dispersed on a supportive substrate.
+Meanwhile, the TEM requires thinning specimens to electron transparency to attain a potentially higher spatial resolution.

 For TEM